pmunts/arm-mcu/README.txt

                ARM Microcontroller Firmware Development Framework

-   Here is a framework for developing firmware for a number of [1]ARM (Advanced RISC Machine) architecture single chip microcontrollers.
+   Here are some frameworks for developing firmware for a number of [1]ARM (Advanced RISC Machine) architecture single chip microcontrollers.

-   Each MCU directory includes startup code, linker script, [2]newlib syscall bindings, and [3]OpenOCD scripts for debugging and flashing.

 News